-IFAD’s Grievance Redress Mechanism (GRM) can be accessed when necessary to manage project-related grievances that cannot be resolved by the project’s Executing Entity.
-The purpose of the GRM is to provide a complaints procedure for alleged non-compliance with GCF’s social and environmental policies and mandatory aspects of IFAD’s Social, Environmental and Climate Assessment Procedures (SECAP).
-IFAD’s Complaints Procedure aims to serve as an accountability mechanism with a clear entry point and transparent process for people and communities to raise concerns with IFAD-supported projects and to provide effective sustainable solutions.
-Its mandate is to: i) facilitate the resolution of complaints from people who may be affected by projects or subprojects in a manner that is fair, objective and constructive; ii) enhance the environmental and social outcomes of projects; and iii) foster public accountability and learning to enhance the environmental and social performance of IFAD and reduce the risk of harm to people and the environment.
-The Procedure is organized in two complementary functions:

-Problem solving function: to help resolve issues raised about the environmental and/or social impacts of project through a neutral, collaborative, problem-solving approach and contribute to improved social and environmental outcomes of the project.

-Impartial review function: to carry out reviews of IFAD’s compliance with its SECAP and other related policies, assess harm done, and recommend remedial actions where appropriate.

 Project-level GRM

 The project team will establish communication channels at field level to file complaints within 6 months after Start-up.
 Contact information (including contact postal code, phone number and/or email) and information on the process to file a complaint will be disclosed in all meetings, workshops and other related events throughout the life of the project.
 The project will include in the capacity building program information on the GRM and will organize consultations to determine the most suitable way for beneficiaries and stakeholders to communicate their concerns and ideas (i.e. assess existing national/local formal and informal grievance redress processes).